What is the Elephant Ear Plant (Alocasia Brisbaneensis)?

 - The Elephant Ear plant thrives in well-draining, slightly acidic soil.
 A loamy mix enriched with organic matter, such as compost, works best for these plants.

-- If you’re planting in containers, make sure your pot has proper drainage to avoid waterlogging, which can lead to root rot.
+- If you’re planting in containers, ensure your pot has proper drainage to prevent waterlogging, which can lead to root rot.

 Ideal Planting Location

 - Outdoor Planting: Choose a spot with partial to full shade.
-Since the plant is used to growing under the canopy of taller trees, it doesn’t do well in full sunlight.
+Since the plant is accustomed to growing under the canopy of taller trees, it doesn’t thrive in full sunlight.
 Too much sun can scorch its leaves, causing brown patches.

 - Indoor Planting: Place your plant near a window that receives bright, indirect light.
 It can also thrive under grow lights if natural sunlight is limited.